Lanzruiz/notes/README.md

 Already configured:

 - `typescript`: compiles to a `build` folder and has a task to watch and compile, comes with some @types in the `package.json`
-- `jest`: already configured to run and debug typescript tests, with a route test example (using `supertest`)
-- `log4js`: logs app and express requests to stdout, easily configured to log to a file
-- `prettier`: forget about indentation, runs before a commit
-- `docker`: already configured to build and run the app

 ## Requirements
 - `node` (using v8)